 That’s it!
 You’ve started running!
 You’re “A Runner”.
 You’re “Someone Who Runs”.
 Keep saying it to yourself … you deserve to be out there filling your lungs with fresh air and moving your body just as much as the skinny bouncy people.
 Physical as well as mental health results will motivate you to continue, but you just have to start.

 Don’t want to go out in public?
-Hate the idea of running?
+Hate the idea of running or feel just too fat to work out?
+You’re not.
 Try 30 seconds low impact exercise in your front room or garden then rest for 1 minute.
 Repeat and keep alternating for 10-15 minutes.
 Put on some music you love to make you smile.
 You gradually increase your hard work, whilst decreasing your rest time, but you don’t have to increase total workout time… That’s an interval training workout!

 ‘High-Intensity Interval Training’ – you just did that.
 You ARE welcomed in the movement and exercise environment.
 The lifting and sweating and dancing environments.
 Claim your space.
 Take UP space.

 Sometimes he first hurdle is to believe that you deserve to feel good about your body.
 And that your body right now, is awesome and beautiful.
 Own it.
 Try to start to like yourself a little more, because we only really take care of what we think deserves to be taken care of.
 Keep telling yourself that you can do it, that you deserve it.
 Fake it till you make it.
 Keep saying it even if you don’t believe it yet.
 And as you work out and start to feel strong and to see results, you’ll start to believe it.